ShenduoZhang/shenduo.icu/more_about_me.md

 ![Gauss and Kolmo](GK.jpeg "Gauss and Kolmo")

-He tried to enjoy some sports to stay healthy and live longer.
-Mountain biking was somehow the one survived his laziness.
-He's still improving his overall fitness level and skills to be good at it.
-Though one lesson he has learned was it's questionable to say at least if mountain biking can actually make one live longer but not the other way around.
+Outside work and research, he now enjoys road cycling, mountain biking and running.

-He plays various kinds of games as well.
-Base-building games like [Factorio](https://www.factorio.com/) and [Oxygen Not Included](https://store.steampowered.com/app/457140/Oxygen_Not_Included/) are probably his favorite and go-to games.
-He also enjoyed (not anymore) playing some e-sport games, like [DotA](https://www.dota2.com/home).
-He used to play at a competitive level in DotA at around 7000 rank score, which is roughly ranked 1000th in North and South America combined and top 5000 in the world.
-This journey contributed to his desire of research in developing a better and more comprehensive game matching/ranking system, which still remains a desire today.
-Games helped him to live through some of the hardest time of the boy's life.
-But now, in the not so hard period, he still plays way too much than he should because of his addiction.
-But as he got older, he started to enjoy watching Netflix more, which is less time-consuming, less stressful and less toxic!
+He enjoyed various kinds of games as well, mostly FPS, base-building games, rogue-like, soul-like, farming simulator and driving simulator.
+He also enjoyed playing e-sport titles, like [DotA2](https://www.dota2.com/home) and [Valorant](https://playvalorant.com/en-us/).
+He started to play DotA in middle school at the age of 15.
+It was the best place for him to escape to from a very stressful and volatile period of the boy's life.
+He was consistently within the top 1000 rank leaderboard North and South America combined and probably top 5000 in the world (there's no worldwide leaderboard).
+This journey contributed to his desire of research in developing a better and more comprehensive game matching/ranking system.
+He completely quit DotA in 2023 after a 20 loss strike in rank games and countless encounter of toxic behavior.
+He had enough of it.
+He switched his attention to Valorant and endurance sports.
+At the time of writing, he's ranked ascendant in Valorant and a very average weekend warrior cyclist and runner.